patters-match/gba-ezflash-iv-emulators/README.md

 - bundle each game ROM with its own copy of the emulator
   - *best for EZ-Flash IV - plenty of SD card storage, quick to load*

-Each emulator's Exit menu option was typically intended for Pogoshell-era flashcarts.
-The included emulators have had this function manually patched so that Exit works on EZ-Flash IV flashcarts.
+Each emulator's Exit function in the L+R menu was typically intended for Pogoshell-era flashcarts.
+Where needed, this function has been manually patched so that Exit returns to the EZ-Flash IV menu.

 ## Usage
 In each emulator folder **build.bat** (for Windows) and **build.sh** (for macOS and Linux) will iterate through the ROMs in the current folder building a ```.gba``` executable for each.
 They invoke my own Python 3 [gba-emu-compilation-builders](https://github.com/patters-syno/gba-emu-compilation-builders) scripts.